aws-samples/amazon-personalize-samples/next_steps/workshops/POC_in_a_box/README.md

 Something you may notice is that each of these algorithms or recipes solves a critically different problem.
 The goal is to show you how to build things that address a host of problems from a relatively simple dataset.

-Open `02_Creating_and_Evaluating_Solutions.ipynb` and follow along to build these solutions and see their results.
+Open `03_Creating_and_Evaluating_Solutions.ipynb` and follow along to build these solutions and see their results.

-### Deploying Your Campaigns and Interacting with Personalize
+### Deploying Your Campaigns and Filters

 Once you have a series of trained solutions the next step is to deploy them.
-This is done inside `03_Deploying_Campaigns_and_Interacting.ipynb`.
+This is done inside `04_Deploying_Campaigns_and_Filters.ipynb`

 Here you will learn:
 1. Deployment and capacity planning
+1. How to create Item and Event Filters

+### Interacting with Personalize

+Once you have a series of trained solutions the next step is to deploy them.
+This is done inside `05_Interacting_with_Campaigns_and_Filters.ipynb`.
+Here you will learn:

 1. How to interact with a deployed solution (various approaches)
 1. Real-time interactions
+1. using filters with campaigns
 1. Batch exporting

-### Importing Item / User Metadata [in development]

-TBD

-### Creating and Evaluating Related Metadata Solutions [in development]

-TBD

 ### Next Steps